asciinema/asciinema-player/README.md

 See [Options](#options) for full list of available options.

-If you'd like to control the player programatically then you can use the functions exposed on the object returned from `create` function:
+If you'd like to control the player programatically, you can use the functions exposed on the object returned from `create` function:

 ```javascript
 const player = AsciinemaPlayer.create(src, containerElement);